 History of the Garde

-Garde Arts Center was created in 1985 as a non-profit performing arts organization in order to save and reuse the historic Garde theatre, one of the few remaining historic movie palaces in Connecticut.
-Built in 1926 during the golden era of the motion pictures and vaudeville theatres, the recently restored Moroccan interior of the Garde Theatre, along with the new seats and state-of-the-art stage equipment, provide a very audience-friendly theatre venue in a warm and beautiful atmosphere.
+The Garde Arts Center was created in 1985 as a non-profit performing arts organization in order to save and reuse the historic Garde Theatre, one of the few remaining historic movie palaces in Connecticut.
+Built in 1926 during the golden era of motion pictures and vaudeville theatres, the recently restored Moroccan interior of the Garde Theatre, along with the new seats and state-of-the-art stage equipment, provide a very audience-friendly theatre venue in a warm and beautiful atmosphere.
 Today the Garde is becoming nationally recognized for its unique architecture and multi-faceted programming.